International Students Health Requirements

-Please submit all of these completed medical forms to us by US Mail.
+Please submit all of these completed medical forms to us by US Mail or through MyChart.
 Make sure to keep a copy for your own records and bring it with you to the USA.
 Remember we must receive completed forms before you can move into campus housing, and before you can register for your courses.

 In addition to the required physical exam, we recommend international students take care of the following things before traveling to the U.S. because certain procedures are not covered under most insurance plans in the U.S:

 - Get a dental check up and get any needed work done

 - Have an eye exam, and if needed, get new lenses.
 Bring your prescription with you in case you unexpectedly need to replace lenses.

 - Refill your prescriptions and if you need to refill it again in the U.S. bring the doctor’s prescription with you.

 A completed health history form is required for all international students.